Knoepfler Chevrolet is a family-owned business located in Sioux City, IA.

 Our business focuses on customer satisfaction.
 Bill Knoepfler commented, "If you treat people well, the way you want to be treated, you'll develop a relationship that will continue for years.
 Our customers, whether it be in sales, service, collision, or parts, are key to our success.
 We know that and we strive to please every customer who comes to our dealership."

-The Chevy dealership looks forward to carrying on the tradition with the next generation of Knoepfler's - Charlie's children Ben and Joe, and Bill's daughter, Abbie.
+The Chevy dealership looks forward to carrying on the tradition with the next generation of Knoepfler's - Charlie's children Ben and Joe.
+Ben Knoepfler is the General Manager and Joe Knoepfler is the Director of Operations.